Reconstructing the velocity field beyond the local universe: Results

+In both mocks we can see that, due to the observational uncertainty $\sigma_d/d=0.3$ we propagate into the observed velocity field {\vnoise}, the observations are completely noise dominated.
+Comparing both maps to the input true velocity field we find little correlation between them.
+By applying our method including the two terms contributing to our prior, we can see that the final reconstructed fields correlate rather well with the {\vtrue}.
+Mock~1 ($N_{gal}\simeq140$ per deg$^2$) shows an overall better reconstruction ($r=0.71\pm0.05$) compared to Mock~2 which has considerably lower number density of objects ($r=0.67\pm0.08$).
+However, in both cases with this example we can see that the main large scale structures are recovered well.
-In Figure~\ref{fig:vrec_rho_bs} we show the overall trend of the correlation between {\vrec} and {\vtrue} for each slice in the simulated cubes.
-In the bottom panels of the figure we show correlation coefficient values $r$ between [{\vtrue},{\vnoise}] (red points) and [{\vtrue},{\vrec}] (black points) for the simulated cube at $0.08<z\le 0.18$ (bottom left) and $0.18<z\le 0.27$ (bottom right).
-In the upper panels we show the corresponding correlation coefficient values between the residuals $\epsilon$ and: {\vtrue} (black points) and {\vrec} (blue points).
-It should be noted that the line through connecting the points is not fitted, but only there to aid the eye.

-We observe that the overall correlation with the input observed velocity map {\vrec} across the two cubes is predictably low, with a maximum $r=0.228^{+0.113}_{-0.119}$ and a minimum $r=-0.0081^{+0.122}_{-0.122}$.
-This is due to the addition of our large $\sigma_d=0.3$ error on the distances at these relatively high redshifts.
+In Figure~\ref{fig:rho}, left panel we show the correlation between {\vrec} and {\vtrue} for each redshift slice in the mocks.
+In the lower part of this panel we show correlation coefficient values $r$ between [{\vtrue},{\vnoise}] (red points) and [{\vtrue},{\vrec}] (black points) for Mock~1 (bottom left) and\ Mock~2 (bottom right).
+In the upper part of the panel we show the corresponding correlation coefficient values between the residuals $\epsilon$ and {\vtrue} (black points) and {\vrec} (blue points).
+We observe that the overall correlation with the input observed velocity map {\vrec} across the mocks is predictably low, with a maximum $r=0.23\pm0.11$ and a minimum $r=-0.008\pm 0.122$.
+This is due to the addition of our large $\sigma_d/d=0.3$ error on the distances at these relatively high redshifts, which can be seen visually in the noise map from Figure~\ref{fig:sdssrec}.

-In contrast, the black points on the lower panels of Figure~\ref{fig:vrec_rho_bs} demonstrate that we achieve a good reconstruction within each redshift slice.
-We note that the excessive dip in correlation in the $0.18 <z\le0.27$ cube within three consecutive slices at: $0.197 <z\le0.202$, $0.202 <z\le0.208$ and $0.208 <z\le0.214$ is due to two outlying pixels with extremely high velocities of the order $\sim$6,000~{\kms} which the algorithm has failed to constrain effectively.

-We will now examine aspects of the reconstruction in more detail.
-In particular, we look at how the velocity power spectrum of the reconstruction evolves throughout the reconstruction process and compare it to the power spectrum of the {\dphi} and {\vtrue} fields.
-We then examine how the priors affect the outcome of the reconstruction when individually applied.
-Finally, we examine how observational effects impact the construction of a {\dphi} field and consequently how the {\deltav} prior will bias the final reconstruction.